Skip to content

 tmux new-session -d -s test

-tmux has-session -t test && echo "tmux is working!"
+tmux has-session -t test && echo "tmux ok"

 tmux kill-session -t test

-If you have NVIDIA GPUs, verify they're detected:
+If you have NVIDIA GPUs, you can verify detection:

 bash